-The Writers Harvest will take place at 7:30 pm, Sept.
-24th in the Walter Hall Rotunda.
-All proceeds from the $5 admission donation go to the Southeastern Ohio Food Bank's Second Harvest.
+The Writers Harvest took place at 7:30 pm, Sept.
+23rd in the Walter Hall Rotunda.
+All proceeds from the $5 admission donation went to the Southeastern Ohio Food Bank's Second Harvest.

-Three renowned local writers will read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, at 7:30pm, Tuesday, Sept.
-24th in the Walter Hall Rotunda, with a reception following in the lobby outside the theater.
-The benefit is part of Writers Harvest, the nation’s largest reading series working to help fight hunger.
+Three renowned local writers read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, Tuesday, Sept.
+23rd in the Walter Hall Rotunda, with a reception following in the lobby outside the theater.
+The benefit was part of Writers Harvest, the nation’s largest reading series working to help fight hunger.